SeedTactics/upload-build-to-s3/README.md

    type: the type from the action config
    name: just the filename from the bucket_file path
    bucketPath: the bucket_file path
-   notes:
-     - The git commit body (not the first line) from the commit which triggered the action
 ```

 The YAML file must already exist on S3.
 Also, note that the YAML entry is indented one space so